-So there you are, about to leave the country, and they hand you a stack of Euros.
+So there you are, about to leave the country, and they hand you a stack of pounds (or, if on the mainland, euros).
 You now have all of the 20 minutes before your flight boards in which to try to spend it.
 (Duty Free shops and other airport impulse-buy stores must adore this system.)

 More often, the stamped receipt is sent back to the store and your reimbursement is credited against your credit card or sent to you by check.
 Either way, this can take forever.

 Typical waiting time for a VAT refund is 4–8 months.
 The longest I've ever waited was 18 months for a few bucks back from some Irish sweaters.